Lemokey P1 Pro review: A premium gaming keyboard that’s surprisingly affordable

 Tom's Guide Verdict

-From excellent construction to a gorgeous typing experience, what’s not to love about the Lemokey P1 Pro?
+From excellent construction to a gorgeous gaming and typing experience, what’s not to love about the Lemokey P1 Pro?
 Priced at $129, this keyboard offers premium features at an affordable price.
 Highly customizable from the moment you choose to buy it, it also features hot-swappable switches for maximum personalization.

 Pros